 - Lecturer at the Mozarteum University Salzburg since 2008, offering the course “Feldenkrais for Musicians” within the special course programme since 2011

-- Feldenkrais coaching for participants and judges of the International Mozart Competition Salzburg for piano and violin (2016)
+- Feldenkrais coaching for participants and judges of the International Mozart Competition Salzburg (since 2014)

 - Feldenkrais support for choir and orchestra projects

 - Lecturer at the International Summer-Academy Mozarteum University Salzburg since 2017

 As a specialist with many years of experience in the area of Feldenkrais work with musicians, I am able to offer very precise and qualified support for instrumentalists and singers.
 I have been interested in the connection between music, posture and movement ever since my degree in Music and Dance Pedagogy.
 It was in 1995, in the course of these studies, that I first came into contact with the Feldenkrais method and I wrote my diploma thesis on the method as part of this degree.
 Thereafter I studied to become a certified Feldenkrais practitioner.
 I was fortunate to be trained by Mia Segal, the very first student and longest serving assistant of Moshé Feldenkrais.

 Research into the application of the method to the particular needs of musicians provided the subject of my subsequent master’s thesis (Die Feldenkrais-Methode für Musiker/The Feldenkrais Method for Musicians).
 Continuation of this research has remained the central concern of my work over the last 15 years as a Feldenkrais practitioner.